mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 ## To start the vehicle

-   Open the terminal window in the following path: Digital-Twins-With-AWS/device-ts/.
+   Open the terminal window in the path: Digital-Twins-With-AWS/device-ts/.
 And then run the following command:

       npm start